 This evolved object model is known as the Unified Component Model.

-Under this modeling paradigm, the design component, as seen by the designer, is separated from the Manufacturer and/or Vendor parts.
+Under this modeling paradigm the design component, as seen by the designer, is separated from the Manufacturer and/or Vendor parts.
 This information is not defined as part of the component.
-Instead, Part Choices are used to map the design component to one or more Manufacturer Parts, listed in a Part Catalog, which in turn can be mapped to one or more Vendor parts, allowing the designer to state up-front, what real parts can be used for any given design component used in a design.
+Instead, Part Choices are used to map the design component to one or more Manufacturer Parts listed in a Part Catalog, which in turn can be mapped to one or more Vendor parts, allowing the designer to state up-front what real parts can be used for any given design component used in a design.

-These components, along with their part choices, are stored in Altium Concord Pro.
+These components, along with their part choices, are stored in Concord Pro.
 A component is stored as a series of revisions of a uniquely-identifiable Component Item.
 Each revision is lifecycle-managed, providing collections of certified components, authorized to be re-instantiated into new design projects, manufactured into prototypes, or used for production runs.
 In short, a catalog of components implemented through server-based 'libraries'.

-Some key benefits to using Managed Projects are:
+Some key benefits to using managed projects are:

 Most electronic products that are designed are fixed to some kind of mechanical structure - either a chassis, or an enclosure.
 Finding a mechanical conflict between board (ECAD) and chassis/enclosure (MCAD) late in the design process can be a costly experience.
 And while you could get a 3D model exported from Altium Designer, it is a manual process that needs conscious decision and action to do so.
 In reality, this is performed very infrequently, with the result being that the MCAD designer is never quite sure if what they've got is the latest and greatest.
 It really shouldn’t be so hard to ensure you’re not about to waste a pile of money just because your tools don’t talk.

-Altium Concord Pro facilitates the uni- or bi-directional synchronization of component data with your enterprise systems.
+Concord Pro facilitates the uni- or bi-directional synchronization of component data with your enterprise systems.
 A configuration file allows you to specify the direction of synchronization and therefore which parameters are mastered in which system.
-Component data synchronization between Concord Pro and the target enterprise system uses a built-in synchronization process. which may be manually triggered or set as timed repeating event.
+Component data synchronization between Concord Pro and the target enterprise system uses a built-in synchronization process which may be manually triggered or set as timed repeating event.

-An Altium Concord Pro installation includes a CSV Component database importer tool that can be used to bring component data into Concord Pro from a file exported from another system (PLM, ERP, or otherwise).
+A Concord Pro installation includes a CSV Component database importer tool that can be used to bring component data into Concord Pro from a file exported from another system (PLM, ERP, or otherwise).
 Implemented as a configurable batch (

 *.bat) file, the desktop tool imports component data from a target spreadsheet file (